Health Economics & Policy

 All applications are handled by the University of Oslo and MCI | THE ENTREPRENEURIAL SCHOOL®.

-You'll be redirected to the website of the University of Oslo for more information about the application procedure.
+You'll be redirected to the website of MCI for more information about the application procedure.

 Good luck with your future application!